lmeunier/gorgon/README.rst

 Once started, Gorgon will listen for HTTP requests on the ``interface:port`` defined in the configuration file.
-It's up to you to configure your webserver to redirect requests to Gorgon.
+It's up to you to configure your webserver to redirect HTTP requests to Gorgon.

 Build
 -----